Please direct all media inquiries to Susan Stromquist at firstname.lastname@example.org or The Halide Project at (484) 534-8833.

-Living Image will be on view in The Halide Project’s new gallery located at 1627 N. 2nd Street in Philadelphia, where THP holds photographic workshops and is developing a new community darkroom public workspace.
-Open gallery hours will be Thursdays through Sundays from 1pm to 5pm, or by appointment.
-The gallery will be closed December 20th through January 2nd.
-Opening weekend events include a soft preview during First Friday, December 7th, 5-9pm and an opening reception and Juror Talk with Kat Kiernan on Saturday, December 8th, 5-9pm.
-Refreshments are sponsored by Castellino’s Italian Market and Moore Brothers Wine Company.
-Prizes awarded by Artblog, The Photo Review, and Indie Photo Lab will be announced, along with a grand prize winner of $250 and an opportunity to show a body of work in The Halide Project’s annual small group show in the spring.
+Storied Forms will be on view in The Halide Project gallery located at 1627 N. 2nd Street in Philadelphia, where THP holds photographic workshops and is developing a new community darkroom public workspace.
+Open gallery hours will be Thursdays through Sundays from 1pm to 5pm, or by appointment through May 19th.
+Opening weekend events include a soft preview during First Friday, April 5th, 5-9pm and an opening reception and Saturday, April 6th, 5-9pm, with a gallery talk at 6:30pm and refreshments sponsored by Castellino’s Italian Market and Moore Brothers Wine Company.

 ABOUT THE HALIDE PROJECT

-Founded in 2015 by two teaching artists, Alexandra Orgera and Dale Rio, The Halide Project is a volunteer-run nonprofit dedicated to supporting the continued practice and appreciation of traditional and alternative-process photography through exhibitions, workshops, online resources, and an upcoming community darkroom workspace.
+Founded in 2015, The Halide Project is a volunteer-run nonprofit dedicated to supporting the continued practice and appreciation of traditional and alternative-process photography through special exhibitions, artist-led workshops, online resources, and events.
 THP’s mission is to be a local and global resource for photographers working in film and chemistry-based processes, as well as to (re)introduce the public to the beauty and magic of pre-digital photographic techniques.
-THP is thrilled to now be operating in the organization’s new space in the South Kensington neighborhood of Philadelphia.
-Prospective programming includes an open-hour community darkroom for public use, a continued program of workshops and exhibitions, mobile darkroom outreach, an artist residency program, and a city-wide photo festival in the fall of 2020.
-The Halide Project is currently raising funds towards a matching grant offer that will allow for completion of the darkroom construction.
+With the support of The Brick Patch Fund, The Penn Treaty Special Services District, The Philadelphia Cultural Fund, Supporting Members, and generous private donors, The Halide Project is currently developing a new public community darkroom.
+Prospective future programming includes mobile darkroom outreach, an artist residency program, and a city-wide photo festival.

 - Where: The Halide Project, 1627 N. 2nd Street, Philadelphia, 19122